 Delhi is known for its traffic.
 In some areas, the traffic is so bad.
 You could take hours to get out of it.
 This generally happens in the evenings and on the weekends.
 So luckily, there is Google maps!
 Now you can make sure to check the traffic before you head in any particular direction.

 Apart from the sightseeing and the places to visit, Delhi is known for its fashion.

-Delhi as a whole is a city full of life and given the pros and cons of the city.
-It will always be ‘ Dil walon ki Delhi’.
-It is one of the most alive places in India, and Delhi must definitely be one of your destinations during your trip to India.
+Delhi is a city full of life and given the pros and cons of the city.
+It will always be ‘ Dil walon ki Delhi.’
+It is one of India’s most alive places, and Delhi must definitely be one of your destinations during your trip to India.

 Click here to read more about Haunted Places in Delhi.